 - Best Value: Hotel Alto Lido – Funchal rooftop swimming pool under 100 Euros

 - Budget Hostel in Funchal: Santa Maria Hostel is easily the top hostel in Funchal

 MY EXPERIENCE ON THE RIBEIRA DE SÃO JORGE TO ILHA HIKE

 The crew from Madeira Lés a Lés invited me out to join them on a Saturday mission and I immediately knew I had found my people.
 Despite my desperate lack of Portuguese, the connection through adventure was crystal clear.
 They told me it would be nine kilometers total distance through the river and about 500 meters of incline.
-After two hikes with this crew, I’ve quickly learnt that whatever they tell you, double it and then you will be far closer to the actual distance of the hike.
-This time was no different with 850-meters of incline throughout a 20-kilometer journey.
+After two hikes with this crew, I’ve quickly learned that whatever they tell you, double it and then you will be far closer to the actual distance of the hike.
+This time was no different with 850 meters of incline throughout a 20-kilometer journey.

-The hike began at river-level as we went straight to knee-deep water within the first few moments of the trek.
+The hike began at river level as we went straight to knee-deep water within the first few moments of the trek.
 The water was cold but not icy, which was lucky because it would be eight hours of wet feet forthcoming.